utharper/sourcemod-hl2dm/README.md

 RCBot2 controller.
 Quickly created because I had issues with getting bot quotas to work.
 In its current state, the plugin will spawn a bot when someone joins an empty server.
 The bot will play until a second human connects, then it will promptly leave.
 The idea is to boost activity by keeping someone in the server long enough for others to join.

+The bot also has a few little taunts and other messages which you can modify in the translation file.
+Configured in the `"Bots"` section of `xms.cfg`.

 ### Download
 * Included with XMS download
 * [Source](addons/sourcemod/scripting/xms_bots.sp)